israellevin/marmalade/README.md

 - [Redis](https://redis.io/) - currently we do not use the time series extension, but in the future we probably will, and that will require the time series module to be installed (or the entire Redis stack).
 - [SBCL](http://www.sbcl.org/)
 - [Quicklisp](https://www.quicklisp.org/beta/)
     1. Download the `quicklisp.lisp` file from the Quicklisp website
     2. Run `sbcl --load <full path to quicklisp.lisp>`
     3. Optionally, set the quicklisp home directory with `(setf quicklisp-quickstart::*home* "<full path to quicklisp home>")`
     4. Run `(quicklisp-quickstart:install)`
     5. Run `(ql:add-to-init-file)`
     6. Create a symbolic link to this repository in the `local-projects` directory of the quicklisp home directory with `ln -s <full path to repository> <full path to quicklisp home>/local-projects/marmalade`
 - Compatible [Firecracker](https://firecracker-microvm.github.io/) setup
-  1. Run the `firecracker/prepare.sh` script (which requires `bash`, `curl`, `jq`, and some basic GNU utilities) - you should end up with four files:
+    1. Inside the `firecracker` directory, run `make build` (which requires `make`, `bash`, `curl`, `jq`, `mkfs.ext4` and some basic GNU utilities; as well as root priviliges while building the rootfs image for chrooting - you will be prompted for your sudo password)
-    1. A `firecracker` microVM binary
-    2. A `vmlinux` kernel
-    3. A `marmalade-nslaunch` binary
-    4. A `rootfs.ext4` root filesystem image configured to receive and run a generator in a standard, secure and isolated environment
-  2. Run `sudo make install` to safely install the build artifacts on your system
+    2. Still inside the `firecracker` directory run `sudo make install` to safely install the build artifacts on your system - this will automatically create the `marmalade` group and add the current user to it, and give the `marmalade` group the necessary permissions to run the `marmalade-nslaunch.sh` script as root
+    3. Optionally, run `sudo make marmalade-group <username1> <username2> ...` to add additional users to the `marmalade` group

 ## Running Marmalade